de-Boer-Lab/Genomic-API-for-Model-Evaluation/src/borzoi_GAME/src/README.md

     apptainer run --containall \
         -B absolute/path/to/evaluator_data:/evaluator_data \
         -B absolute/path/to/predictions:/predictions \
-        borzoi_evaluator.sif 172.16.47.244 5000 /predictions
+        borzoi_evaluator.sif 172.16.47.xxx 5000 /predictions
     ```

-    The `-B` mounts local directories so that the Evaluator container can read in the JSON file from a local folder and write the prediction to the locally created `/predictions` folder.
+    The `-B` flag mounts local directories so that the Evaluator container can read the input file and write the resulting predictions back to the mounted `/predictions` directory.

 5. If the Evaluator-Prediction communication was successful a JSON file will be found in the `predictions/` folder.